 While shopping for solar, take into consideration battery storage.
 With a solar-plus-battery system you are ensuring reliable backup power that works to eliminate or reduce demand charges (did you know that 30-70% of industrial utility bills may consist of demand charges?).
 This also allows for companies to utilize solar energy even after the sun has set, further helping to meet the corporate sustainability goal!

 Often different energy companies will offer a buyback program in which they will purchase a company’s unused energy.
 This can be done multiple ways; either by selling from the battery or connecting right into the grid.
 Contact your local utility provider to further understand what they offer.

 Another way to make money off your solar energy is by selling it to a neighboring business.
 This can be a great way for another company to meet its sustainability goals as well, but contracts could get a bit difficult to navigate so make sure your company is up for the challenge.

 Selling some of the Solar energy that you produce will help shorten that payback period, so consider this avenue!

 The future is going to be even more eco-friendly than ever before, get ahead of competitors by considering the installation of solar panels now.
 Many companies, like Knobelsdorff, are one-stop-shops for navigating cost, construction, and permits – with the ability to also install battery storage and EV car charging stations.

 Solar energy is a booming industry and has many positive upsides both in the immediate and the long term, so why not consider solar for your growing business?
 Knobelsdorff has 30 plus years of experience serving a multitude of markets and knows to solve any project that you want to tackle.
-Visit KEWAY.com to get your quote today.
+Connect with us today to learn more.